-We will receive proceeds from this offering of approximately

-\$ million, at the offering price of \$ per share, which are net of underwriting discounts and commissions and estimated offering expenses payable by us.
+We will receive proceeds from this offering of approximately \$, which are net of underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering to repay a portion of our indebtedness, to retire obligations incurred in connection with recent acquisitions and for general corporate purposes.

-Indebtedness under the credit facility was incurred in connection with our recapitalization and acquisition of SBI Holdings Inc., which we refer to as "Sierra."
-Interest on term loan A accrues at either a base rate plus 2.00% or LIBOR plus 1.75%, at our option.
-As of December 30, 2000, the interest rate on term loan A was 8.14%.
+Indebtedness under the credit facility was incurred in connection with our recapitalization and our acquisitions of SBI Holdings Inc., which we refer to as "Sierra", and Primedica.
+Interest on term loan A and term loan C accrues at either a base rate plus 2.00% or LIBOR plus 1.75%, at our option.
 Interest on term loan B accrues at either a base rate plus 2.50% or LIBOR plus 3.75%.
-As of December 30, 2000, the interest rate on term loan B was 10.39%.
+As of March 31, 2001, the interest rate on term loan A was 6.84%, the interest rate on term loan B was 8.84% and the interest rate on term loan C was 8.46%.
 An affiliate of Credit Suisse First Boston Corporation was the arranger under the credit facility.
 Credit Suisse First Boston, New York branch, has assumed such commitment and may receive a portion of the net proceeds from this offering.
-In February 2001 we amended our credit facility to add a term C loan facility.
-As of the date of this offering there is no debt outstanding under the term C loan facility.